approach0/docs/src/usage.md

 This functionality is implemented using OpenMPI.
 To run two instances on single machine, you need to copy index images to avoid index corruption.
-Also, as each instance produces its own log files, it is highly recommanded to run binaries in different folders, one can do this by simply create two folder and creat symbolic binary in each of them.
+Also, as each instance produces its own log files, it is highly recommanded to run binaries in different folders, one can do this by simply creating two folders and symbolic binaries in each of them.

-For two nodes on single machine, use command below to run cluster:
+To run two nodes on a single machine, use command below:
 ```
 $ mpirun -n 1 -wdir ./run1 searchd.out -i ~/nvme0n1/mnt-demo.img/ : \
          -n 1 -wdir ./run2 searchd.out -j ~/nvme0n1/mnt-demo-copy.img/